agam778/github-to-telegram/README.md

-# gh-webhooks-tg
+# GitHub To Telegram
-Integrate your GitHub Repo events with Telegram!
+Integrate your GitHub Repo events with Telegram Channel/Chat using GitHub Webhooks!

 # Self Deploy
 - Fork this repo